soma2000-lang/Assignment/README.md

 instruction 𝐼𝑞,

-## RAG PIPELINE
+## RAG PIPELINE Challenges faced-

-- Challenges afced- the the vocabulary of the under represented Indian language Fertility=Avrage nno of tokens per word
+- The vocabulary of the under represented Indian language
+- Fertility=Average no of tokens per word
-Gigh fertility =More memory consumption and More decoding time Limit on the longeest processable sequence
+- High fertility = More memory consumption and More decoding time

-Romanized Representation
-High fertility or Data loss in case of under represented vocab poor represenattion quality
+- High fertility or Data loss in case of under represented vocab
+- poor represenattion quality
-Voacb extension  requires a lot of pretaining
+- Vocab extension  requires a lot of pretaining

-In case Romanized Representation of data  like "Ye batti kam nahi karti hae" we need
+**In case Romanized Representation of data  like "Ye batti kam nahi karti hae" we need**

+- High fertility or Data loss in case of under represented vocab
+- poor represenattion quality
+- Vocab extension  requires a lot of pretaining
 -  Natural Transliteration
 -  Fixed Romanized Schemes
  - In Research till now it has been found out that Romanized representations are better alligned to English than native script representations